Cratis/Specifications/README.md

 Multiple levels of inheritance recursively is supported, meaning that specifications will run all the lifecycle methods from the lowest level in the hierarchy chain and up the hierarchy (e.g. no_user_authenticated -> when_authenticating_a_null_user).

-To get all this to work, all you need to do is inherit from the `Specification` type found in `Aksio.Specifications`.
+To get all this to work, all you need to do is inherit from the `Specification` type found in `Cratis.Specifications`.

 ## Structure and naming